 With this thought in mind, it explains why most young teachers emphasize concepts, which is an extremely important first step when teaching arithmetic and mathematics, but it is not the final step in the teaching process if students are going to be successful in future arithmetic and mathematics classes.

-My textbook introduces two new theorems and uses these two theorems to help teachers teach the rules and procedures required to solve/simplify all types of fraction problems and conversions problems which students initially encounter as early as 4th grade but usually in 5th grade and then use the same rules and procedures to solve rational expression problems, trigonometry identities, calculus limit and derivative problems, etc. The rules learned in arithmetic are the basis for the procedures required when students are in higher level math classes.
+My textbook introduces two new theorems and uses these two theorems to help teachers teach the rules and procedures required to solve/simplify all types of fraction problems and conversions problems which students initially encounter as early as 4th grade but usually in 5th grade and then use the same rules and procedures to solve rational expression problems in algebra, trigonometric identities, calculus limit and derivative problems, etc. The rules learned in arithmetic are the basis for the procedures required when students are in higher level math classes.
 The arithmetic rules never change the problems just become more exciting.

-If college professors use my textbook as a template to help future elementary teachers and secondary math teachers to teach rules and procedures before they student teach, the textbook is full of illustrations and written explanations about how to solve problems along with multiply student assignment questions.
+If college professors use my textbook as a template to help future elementary teachers and secondary math teachers to teach rules and procedures before they go out and do their student-teaching, they will have some new ideas about teaching rules and procedures which they may not have experienced as student when they were in elementary school, middle school, or high school.
+The textbook is full of illustrations and written explanations about how to solve problems along with multiple student assignment questions.

-This textbook would also be an excellent topic for several in-service days for both elementary arithmetic teachers and secondary math teachers.
-Superintendents, Principals, and all other school Administrators need to read and study the textbook so they will have a solid understanding of the problems discussed in the textbook and the problems teachers encounter on a daily basis.
-The textbook is written using basic terminology so anyone who wishes to learn how to help students learn to work with a wide variety of math problems will acquire some knowledge and teaching strategies which will help them be successful.
+The fraction problems and other arithmetic problems illustrated in the book will prove to be a list of excellent topics for several in-service days for both elementary arithmetic teachers and secondary math teachers.
+Superintendents, Principals, and all other school Administrators need to read and study the professional development book so they will have a solid understanding of the problems discussed in the book and the problems teachers encounter on a daily basis.
+The book is written using basic terminology so anyone who wishes to learn how to help students learn to work with a wide variety of math problems will acquire some knowledge and teaching strategies which will help you as a teacher help your students be successful.

 WITHOUT CONCEPTS IT IS IMPOSSIBLE TO DEVELOP ARITHMETIC RULES AND PROCEDURES AND WITHOUT ARITHMETIC RULES AND PROCEDURES IT IS IMPOSSIBLE TO DEVELOP RULES IN ALGEBRA AND ADVANCED MATHEMATICS CLASSES.
 "WITHOUT ARITHMETIC RULES AND PROCEDURES IT IS IMPOSSIBLE TO SOLVE ADVANCED MATHEMATICS PROBLEMS.
 ARITHMETIC RULES AND PROCDURES ARE THE FOUNDATION TO UNDERSTANDING ADVANCED MATHEMATICS RULES AND PROCEDURES."